Page 1 of 3

 with only one T-Slot (above left), extend them through the two inner holes

 in the miter (center) and spin on the T-Knobs (right).
+First, clean the top track where the rule will

 be installed with alcohol to assure a good bond.
 Since the aluminum fence